bioidiap/bob.learn.libsvm/doc/c_cpp_api.rst

 .. cpp:function:: bob::learn::libsvm::machine_t PyBobLearnLibsvm_StringAsMachineType(PyObject* o)

    Decodes the machine type enumeration from a pythonic string.
 Works with any string type or subtype.
-A :py:class:`RuntimeError` is set if the string cannot be encoded as one of the available enumerations.
+A :py:exc:`RuntimeError` is set if the string cannot be encoded as one of the available enumerations.
 You must check for :c:func:`PyErr_Occurred` after a call to this function to make sure that the conversion was correctly performed.